 You can even share the love with your clarinet and oboe friends since Fluterscooter has bags for them, too!

 Another popular option in the world of flute bags is Altieri.
-I’ve never owned one, but I know tons of people love their Altieri bags!
+I recently got an Alto Flute, Flute, and Piccolo Combo Traveler.

 Your current flute bag